Redesigning Iconography for NASA Playbook

 Outcome

-After my internship, I learned from my former manager that some of my redesigned icons remained in use in Playbook.
-The icon design rules I contributed to also became part of the team’s design system.
+After my internship, I learned from my former manager that some of my redesigned icons remained in Playbook, and the icon rules I contributed became part of the team’s design system.

 Reflection